crashb/jestercap/README.md

 * Doesn't count time while the game is paused, helping to prevent desyncs
 * Timer resets upon entering a new level
 * The `Resources/notification.wav` file can be replaced to an alert sound of your choosing
-* The `App.config` file can be edited to change when & how many times the alert sound fires
+* The `JesterCap.exe.config` file can be edited to change when & how many times the alert sound fires

 ## Known Issues
 * Attaching to the Spelunky 2 process while on a True Crown run will cause the countdown timer to display incorrectly.
 This happens because there's no way for JesterCap to detect when the True Crown was picked up if JesterCap wasn't running at the time.
 To work around this problem, make sure JesterCap is running when the True Crown is picked up.